uboslinux/ubos-docs/sphinx/developers/toyapps/gladiwashere-java.rst

 Tomcat context file
 -------------------

-Tomcat also needs to be told which app to run, and which parameters to pass ot it.
+Tomcat also needs to be told which app to run, and which parameters to pass to it.
 This is accomplished with the following template:

 .. code-block:: none